aqlaboratory/openfold/README.md

 Additionally, OpenFold has the following advantages over the reference implementation:

-- Openfold is trainable in full precision or `bfloat16` half-precision, with or without [DeepSpeed](https://github.com/microsoft/deepspeed).
 - **Faster inference** on GPU for chains with < 1500 residues.
 - **Inference on extremely long chains**, made possible by our implementation of low-memory attention ([Rabe & Staats 2021](https://arxiv.org/pdf/2112.05682.pdf)).
 OpenFold can predict the structures of